 Add up all these actions (and include the potential for product liability lawsuits), and it's easy to see why product recalls can be devastating, especially for small business owners with limited budgets.

-Product recalls can be covered under your general liability insurance, a policy which typically can include two types of product-related protection:
+Product recalls can be covered under your general liability insurance, a policy which can include two types of product-related protection:

 Product liability insurance usually comes standard with general liability insurance.
 It covers lawsuits over injuries your products cause.
 If your product is recalled after a customer is injured, product liability insurance can help cover the cost of the lawsuit.
 However, it will not actually cover the cost to recall the product.